Prepare for qualified medical expenses with an FVSBank health savings account (HSA). With an HSA, you can afford to make your health a priority.

 - Unused funds remain in account year after year; no "use it or lose it" policy

 - Keep your HSA in your name, regardless of career or life changes

 1Consult a tax advisor.

 A health savings account (HSA) is an account that you can use to pay for certain health care expenses.
 To open an HSA, you must be enrolled in a qualified high-deductible health plan or HDHP.
-This means your deductible is at least $1,300 if you have insurance for only you, or $2,600 if you have insurance for yourself and your family.

 If you are enrolled in a high-deductible health insurance plan (HDHP) as defined by the IRS, you can qualify for an HSA.
 You cannot open an HSA if: